luizfernandorg/TodoListV1/README.md

 ### Environment

 Only one environment variable is in use in this project, the variable is PORT, the variable is used by Express to listen on this PORT or it'll use the port 3000 if the variable doesn't exist.
+I did this way in case I upload the code to Heroku.

 ### How to use
 ````